alexdevero/alex-devero-blog/__drafts__/draft--values-references.md

 ## Primitive values, references and comparison

-Knowing the difference between value and reference is important when you want to do comparison.
+Knowing the difference between value and reference is important when you want to compare things.
+Let's take a look at how comparison works with both, primitive values and objects.

 ### Comparing primitive values